Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 </figure>

 Retrieves the list of keys from a dictionary
-Outputs the list of dictionary's keys.
+Outputs the list of the dictionary's keys.